gunnarpope/cv/index.md

 ## CURRENTLY

-__Founder & CEO of BitStory.AI__ - A data-software company for designing, deploying, and automating Machine Learning and Artificial Intelligence technologies.
+__Founder & CEO of BitStory.AI__ - Leveraging Data To Decarbonize The Planet.
+Energy Market Forecasting and Dispatch Software to Maximize ROI and Minimize Carbon Emissions for Renewable Energy Systems.

 <!-- ## Professional Objective -->